-Our significant related party transaction with our unconsolidated affiliate is the sale of natural gas to Evangeline.
+We sell natural gas to Evangeline, which, in turn, uses such natural gas to satisfy its sales commitments to Entergy.
 Additionally, we have a service agreement with Evangeline whereby we provide Evangeline with construction, operations, maintenance and administrative support related to its pipeline system.